Generic Name: daptomycin

 Clinically relevant plasma concentrations of daptomycin have been observed to cause a significant concentration-dependent false prolongation of prothrombin time (PT) and elevation of International Normalized Ratio (INR) when certain recombinant thromboplastin reagents are utilized for the assay.
 The possibility of an erroneously elevated PT/INR result due to interaction with a recombinant thromboplastin reagent may be minimized by drawing specimens for PT or INR testing near the time of trough plasma concentrations of daptomycin.
 However, sufficient daptomycin concentrations may be present at trough to cause interaction.

-If confronted with an abnormally high PT/INR result in a patient being treated with Cubicin, it is recommended that clinicians:
+If confronted with an abnormally high PT/INR result in a patient being treated with Cubicin RF, it is recommended that clinicians:

 - Evaluate for other causes of abnormally elevated PT/INR results.